E. Jean Carroll, Who Accused Trump of Raping Her in a Dressing Room, Sues Him for Defamation

 “Nobody in this nation is above the law.
 Nobody is entitled to conceal acts of sexual assault behind a wall of defamatory falsehoods and deflections,” the suit alleges.
 “The rape of a woman is a violent crime; compounding that crime with acts of malicious libel is abhorrent.”

-Trump vehemently denied Caroll’s accusations, which were published in a bombshell New York magazine cover story, saying in a statement that he has “never met this person in my life.”
+Trump vehemently denied Carroll’s accusations, which were published in a bombshell New York magazine cover story, saying in a statement that he has “never met this person in my life.”
 He claimed the writer’s allegations had been fabricated for monetary gain related to her latest book.

 “She is trying to sell a new book—that should indicate her motivation.
 It should be sold in the fiction section,” the president said.
 “Shame on those who make up false stories of assault to try to get any publicity for themselves, or sell a book, or carry out a political agenda—like Julie Swetnick, who falsely accused Justice Brett Kavanaugh.
 It’s just as bad for people to believe it, particularly when there is zero evidence.”